BerkeleyHCI/PolymorphicBlocks/getting_started_library.md

     self.vout = self.Port(DigitalSource())
   ...
 ```

-> If using the IDE: ports can be instantiated through the library browser the same way as blocks are.
-> Make sure the caret is inside `__init__`.

 Similar to the buck converter blocks, these ports are also parameterized.
 We will need to modify these with values from the datasheet: